NuGrid stellar data set I. Stellar yields from H to Bi for stars with metallicities Z = 0.02 and Z = 0.01: Stellar Evolution Calculations

-Another signature of AGB models including CBM at the bottom of the He-shell flash convection zone is the overproduction of \isotope[25]{Mg} and \isotope[26]{Mg} due to a higher temperature at the bottom of the convective TP and consequently a more efficient activation of $\alpha$-captures on \isotope[22]{Ne} \citep{lugaro:03a}.
+Another signature of AGB models including CBM at the bottom of the He-shell flash convection zone is the more efficient production of \isotope[25]{Mg} and \isotope[26]{Mg} compared to models not including CBM, due to a higher temperature at the bottom of the convective TP and consequently a more efficient activation of $\alpha$-captures on \isotope[22]{Ne} \citep{lugaro:03a}.
 In our models the isotopic ratios \isotope[25]{Mg}/\isotope[24]{Mg} and \isotope[26]{Mg}/\isotope[24]{Mg} increase with the initial mass of the star (\fig{fig:isotopic_ratio_wind_set1p2}).
-For instance, for the $3\msun$ model, they are 0.23 and 0.40 respectively.
-The $1.65\msun$ case shows final isotopic ratios of 0.13 and 0.16.
-These latter values are more in agreement with observations in AGB stars at solar-like metallicity, which do not show any significant increase \citep[e.g.,][]{smith:86}
+For instance, for the $3\msun$ model they are 0.23 and 0.40 respectively, compared to the solar ratios 0.13 and 0.14.
+The $1.65\msun$ case shows final isotopic ratios of 0.13 and 0.16, also due to the weak pollution of the envelope by the third dredge-up (the $1.65\msun$ star of \setopt\ does not become C-rich (\fig{fig:papI_CO-Mstar}).
+Notice that AGB stars at solar-like metallicity do not show any significant increase of the Mg isotopic ratios within observational uncertainties of about a factor of two \citep[][]{smith:86}.
+In the future the Mg isotopic ratios might provide a fundamental observational contrain for the CBM to adopt below the convective TP (see \sect{sec:CBM}), once the \isotope[22]{Ne}$+$$\alpha$ rates will be constrained by nuclear experiments with high precision \citep[][]{wiescher:12}.